Transchromatic extensions in motivic and Real bordism: Introduction

 \subsection{Acknowledgements}

 We thank Dan Isaksen for some very helpful conversations related to Massey products and to steering us towards a much more direct proof of our results.
 We thank Nitu Kitchloo and Steve Wilson for interesting discussions of Real \(K\)-theory and Paul Arne {\O}stv{\ae}r for his help with the motivic slice spectral sequence for \(\MGL\) and \(k_{GL}(n)\).
 We thank Irina Bobkova, Hans-Werner Henn and Viet Cuong Pham who made an observation which inspired our study of these brackets.
 We thank Mike Hopkins for several helpful conversations.
+We also thank the anonymous referee for their comments and suggestions.